fygar256/general-assembler-axx/README.md

 The execution platform is not dependent on a specific processing system.
 It is also set to ignore chr(13) at the end of lines in DOS files.
 I think it will work on any processing system that runs python.

 axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
-The current version is an experimental implementation.
+The current version is a trial implementation.
 I also intend to implement the practical functions of a dedicated assembler in the future.

 #### How to use